Best Leg Exercises for Stroke Recovery

 How to do it:

-- Sit with feet flat on the floor.
+- Sit with feet resting flat on floor.

-- Lift your toes while keeping heels on the ground.
+- Raise toes while keeping heels firmly on ground.

 - Lower toes, then lift heels.